Understanding how access management works on Google Cloud is key to making the following decisions as you plan your SAP implementation:

 Access control policies applied to a parent resource, such as an organization or project, are inherited by the children of that resource, such as the Compute Engine virtual machines or Cloud Storage buckets in the organization or project.

-Cloud Identity and Access Management (Cloud IAM) provides unified control over permissions for Google Cloud resources.
+Identity and Access Management (IAM) provides unified control over permissions for Google Cloud resources.
 You can manage access control by defining who has what access to resources.
 For example, you can control who can perform control-plane operations on your SAP instances, such as creating and modifying VMs, persistent disks, and networking.

-For information about how some resources that are commonly used by SAP systems implement Cloud IAM, see:
+For information about how some resources that are commonly used by SAP systems implement IAM, see: